-Ongoing support, resources, and consultation to help Conveners design programs
+Ongoing support, resources, and consultation to help Conveners design online programs

-Use of our intensively trained facilitators, as needed and as able, for Convener events
+Use of our intensively trained facilitators, as needed and as able, for virtual Convener events

 Convening organizations will be expected to:

-Implement at least one event/process, including logistics and recruitment, that meets the program’s goals
+Implement at least one online event/process, including logistics and recruitment, that meets the program’s goals

 Make a good faith effort to bring to bear whatever personal and/or institutional resources are available to help support the production and implementation of Convener events